freest-lang/freest-lang.github.io/getting started/parallel-concurrent.md

 ```freest
 mathServer : dualof MathService -> ()
 ```
 Now we would like to put the client in contact with the server.
 For this we need a *communication channel*.
-The channel shall have two endpoints, one obeys the `MathService` , the other the `dualof MathService` protocol.
+The channel shall have two endpoints, one obeys type `MathService`, the other `dualof MathService`.
 The former is passed to `mathClient`, the latter to `mathServer`.
 Client and server must run in different threads; we fork a new thread to run the server while running the client on the main thread.
 ```freest
 main : Int